adiaz92/HomeworkIR-1.2/README.md

 -- Generating done
 -- Build files have been written to: /home/shaenar/webcam_capture/build
 ```
-And execute make command to construct the executable.
+And execute "make" command to construct the executable.
 ```
 ~/webcam_capture/build$ make
 Scanning dependencies of target webcam_capture